When should I ask for a surgical evaluation?

 Is any child a candidate for epilepsy surgery?

-No. Some forms of epilepsy are caused by metabolic or degenerative conditions.
-These children typically are not candidates for epilepsy surgery.
-Similarly, children with brain malformations or lesions on both sides of the brain are usually not candidates; however, if one side of the brain has only minor malformations, epilepsy surgery can sometimes be performed as a palliative procedure.
+Whether a child is a candidate for epilepsy surgery depends on many factors.
+Children with metabolic or degenerative conditions may not be candidates for resective surgeries, but may be candidates for palliative procedures such as vagus nerve stimulation.
+Similarly, children with brain malformations or lesions on both sides of the brain are usually not candidates for resection surgery; however, if one side of the brain has only minor malformations, resection can sometimes be performed as a palliative procedure.

 What questions should I ask the surgeon?